 In all communities, it is possible to intervene in domestic violence situations early on, and even prevent them from happening in the first place.
 The New York State Coalition Against Domestic Violence (NYSCADV) aims to support and facilitate the path to domestic violence prevention.
-NYSCADV’s Domestic Violence and Indigenous Peoples Project, funded through the New York State Office of Children and Family Services, provides training, listening sessions, and resources related to Indigenous Peoples for domestic violence service provider programs of New York State.
-This resource guide is a collection of research, best practices, articles, and resources for advocates and domestic violence survivors.
+NYSCADV’s Domestic Violence and Indigenous Peoples Project, provides training, listening sessions, and resources related to Indigenous Peoples for domestic violence service provider programs of New York State.
+This resource collection contains research, best practices, articles, and resources for advocates and domestic violence survivors.

 To end domestic violence in all its forms, we must understand the historical context of why it exists in Native communities today.
-This resrouce page contains a selection of items that highlight the history and issues impacting Indigenous people and how the issues are being addressed today.
+In this section, you will find a selection of items that highlight the history and issues impacting Indigenous people and how the issues are being addressed today.

 The State And National Domestic Violence Hotline Numbers Are: